⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 66%

-Sales from athletic and casual shoes, including running, basketball, and lifestyle categories.
+Sells athletic and casual shoes, including performance-oriented and lifestyle footwear categories.

 Apparel

-Sales from accessories like bags, socks, sport balls, and other athletic equipment.
+Provides items such as bags, socks, sport balls, eyewear, and other sports-related equipment.

 🎯 WHY THIS MATTERS